Notes

 Dark.
 Cold, but dank.
 A smell of bleach and sweat.

-There are many doors here, closely spaced.
+Many doors stand here, closely spaced.
 A wall of yellow slime blocks the eastern wall.
 Twitching lengths of goo, like pedipalps, wave towards the viewer, shimmering.

-- If cutters loiter here for more than 1 round, 1d4 salt eaters issues from these eggs to fend them off.
+- If cutters loiter here for more than 1 round, 1d4 salt eaters emerge from the eggs.

 - Crooked tin sign on door reading “Flammable.”
 Decidedly locked, and clearly armored, studded with steel rivets pushed through the wood.
 If listened at, thin, chiming music is heard.

 - Built-in deadbolt lock with a large square keyhole.
-The lock bears a brass medallion reading “Finch and Gordon – Fine locks and Security.”
-Locksmithy rolls to pick it are made at -4.
-The lock breaks picks, on an unsuccessful picking attempt.
+The lock bears a brass medallion reading “Finch and Gordon – Fine locks and Security.” −4 to pick with Locksmithy; breaks picks on failure.

 The closet in this hallway contains dusty shelves and a single packet of Binwendo’s Premium Mastic Gum (apricot flavor.)